timkuntz/redux-notebook/docs/barebones/README.md

 }
 ```

-* create a store to hold your state, passing in the reducer
+Create a store to hold your state, passing in the reducer.
 ```javascript
 var store = createStore(counter)
 ```

-* dispatch actions to modify your state
+Dispatch actions to modify your state.
 ```javascript
 store.dispatch({ type: 'INCREMENT' })
 ```

-* subscribe to changes to render updates
+Subscribe to changes to render updates.
 ```javascript
 function render() {
   valueEl.innerHTML = store.getState().toString()